HadrienGardeur/read-aloud-best-practices/voice-selection.md

 - Reading applications should implement smart defaults that follow the criteria documented in this page.
 - But users should always be free to select the voice that they prefer, ideally using a contextualized voice list to avoid displaying hundreds of voices.
 - Voice preferences should be saved per language for all publications, to make sure that the user doesn't need to re-select a voice whenever they open a new publication.
+- Additional language packs are usually hidden fairly deep in system settings, where users are not likely to find them.
+On platforms where deep linking into system settings is possible, it's a good idea to include a link from your read aloud settings to these additional voice packs.

 ## Offline availability